chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

 1. Basic shape definitions.
 Shapes are defined with different parameters: shape ID, shape type, arguments, position, and orientation.
 2. Boolean operations definitions.
 Operations are defined by: operation ID, operation type, shape 1 ID, shape 2 ID.

 Shapes and boolean operations each have an ID, and boolean operations can reference previous operations to build upon them.
 The final shape obtained is the product of the operation with the largest ID.
-To facilitate shape creation, we start indexing the operations form ID 30.
+To facilitate shape creation, we start indexing the operations from ID 30.
 This index is much larger than the number of primitives used.

 All the shapes are placed in the reference frame of the composite shape which can then be moved depending on the position and orientation of the shape prescribed in the parameter file of the case.
 Here, we only focus on the step-by-step operation required to generate this complex shape.